Seth Accra Jaja

 Seth Accra Jaja is a Professor of Management Science and a distinguished Nigerian academic.
 He was appointed as the 2nd vice-chancellor of the Federal University, Otuoke, Bayelsa State, Nigeria by the Federal Government of Nigeria in 2016 succeeding Bolaji Aluko.

+He was the Returning Officer of Independent National Electoral Commission (INEC) in Delta State for the 2019 General Elections in Nigeria.